-Composer shares how to work our (Getty Images Music) system
+Composer shares how to work our system to get your music licensed

 Editor’s note: Kerry Muzzey is a film and TV composer who is also a long-time Getty Images Music/Pump Audio contributor.
 We asked him for some tips on how to maximize your chance at placements with Getty Images Music (pretty much how to work our system), and we’re thrilled he took the time out of his busy schedule to oblige.
 Read more… and follow him on Twitter @kerrymuzzey.